Coronavirus digest: Japan may prioritize vaccinations for Olympic athletes | DW | 08.04.2021

-The Japanese government is considering prioritizing vaccines for athletes competing in the summer Olympics games.
+The Japanese government is considering prioritizing vaccines for athletes competing in the Summer Olympics.
 Follow DW for the latest.

 The Japanese government is considering prioritizing COVID-19 vaccines for athletes taking part in the July Olympics and Paralympics, the Kyodo news agency reported.

-Japan's vaccination drive is far behind many other rich nations.
-Regulators have only approved one vaccine so far and just 1 million have received a first dose since February.
-This comes as the country struggles with a rising number of new cases.
+Japan's vaccination drive is far behind that of many other industrialized nations.
+Regulators have approved only one vaccine so far, and just 1 million people have received a first dose since February.
+This comes as the country struggles with rising numbers of new cases.

-Polls show the vast majority of Japanese want the Olympics, which have already been postponed once because of the pandemic, to be cancelled or postponed again.
-Yet the government is determined they will be carried out as planned starting on July 23.
+Polls show the vast majority of Japanese want the Olympics — which have already been postponed once due to the pandemic — to be cancelled or postponed again.
+Yet the government is determined the games will be carried out as planned starting on July 23.

 Here is an overview of the latest coronavirus news from around the world.